 Basically, the financial industry currently regards the cash Lifetime Isa as more trouble than its worth.
 That’s because big questions remain over the way its sold and tax, which are too complicated to go into here but I could provide via email if you’re looking for an effective sleeping aid.

-So that means that only ONE financial institution is offering the LISA, despite it being viable since April this year.
+So that means that only ONE financial institution is offering the LISA.
 That brave institution is the Skipton Building Society, which reckons that a 25 year old who uses up the product’s annual allowance of 4 grand for eight years will have a savings post of around £40,776 by the age of 33.
 Not bad.

 The maximum amount that can be put into the new product is £4,000 per year – £1,600 more than the £2,400 allowed in the Help to Buy version – and a 25 per cent bonus will be paid on annual contributions until the age of 50.